mrismanaziz/Reforestation/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.